tmds/tye/docs/reference/multirepo.md

    repository: https://github.com/MyOrg/InventoryRepo
 ```

+The repository cloned will follow the same conventions for figuring out how to run/deploy; either using a tye.yaml, sln, then csproj/fsproj if present.
+These are all based on the root of the clone repository.

 The string for `repository` is what should be passed to the call to `git clone`.
 So form example, if you'd like to specify a branch to clone, you can specify `--branch`.

 ```yaml